bitterjug/devjournal-crypto/devjournal.markdown

 I wanted a non editable view for milestones.
 So I split out the generic view rendering from our `list-view` into a `static-list` and leaving `list-view` as a subclass that adds the unsaved item behaviour.
-In the process I re-bounb `addEmptyItem` to `rese` event instead of explicitly calling `fetch({ success: this.addEmptyItem });`.
+In the process I re-bound `addEmptyItem` to `rese` event instead of explicitly calling `fetch({ success: this.addEmptyItem });`.
 The problem is that the reset event is triggered once the elements are all removed, but not after they have all been added.
 In fact